Details

 Torfaen:

-Are you interested in a fully funded STEM careers project for your Year 5 students?
+Are you interested in a fully funded STEM careers project for your Year 5 learners?

 We are pleased to invite your school to participate in STEM Person of the Week Cymru – an engaging STEM careers project, available to schools across Wales.
 This initiative, delivered by Science Made Simple in partnership with nustem (Northumbria University), aims to inspire young people to consider careers in STEM.

-Interactive STEM show: Kick off with a 50-minute interactive show for all Key Stage 2 pupils.
+Interactive STEM show: Kick off with a 50-minute interactive show for all Key Stage 2 learners.
 The show introduces five STEM role models with Welsh connections.
-The science they are working on is demonstrated in a fun interactive way while highlighting key personality traits, encouraging the pupils to look for these traits in themselves.
+The science they are working on is demonstrated in a fun interactive way while highlighting key personality traits, encouraging the learners to look for these traits in themselves.

 Professional development: A short CPD workshop will be provided to support teachers in delivering the program and to discuss the importance of career confidence at the primary level.